meteor/galaxy-docs/content/commands.md

 <h2>meteor</h2>

-<h3 id="deployment">Deployment</h3>
+<h3 id="deployment">deploy</h3>

 <h4>Mac and Unix</h4>

-The deployment command for creating new apps and updating existing ones is:
+`meteor deploy` can be used for creating new apps and updating existing ones.
+The full command is:

 `DEPLOY_HOSTNAME=[region] meteor deploy [hostname] --settings [path-to-settings-file]`